-- 1. An Alphabetical Latin 1.
-A Systematical Index.
-Index of the Genera, Species, and Synonyms.

-1. A Systematical Index.
-2. A List of such Plants as occur under different Names - 2.
-An Alphabetical Eng-LISH INDEX of such Plants as have English Names different from the Latin or Botanical ones.
+- 1. An Alphabetical LATIN 1.
+A SYSTEMATICAL INDEX.
+INDEX of the Genera, Species, 2.
+A LIST of such PLANTS as and Synonyms. - 2.
+An Alphabetical Enc-LISH INDEX of such Plants as have English Names different from the Latin or Botanical ones

-PART II.
+PART II

-- 2. ALIST of such PLANTS as occur under different Names in the Hortus Kewensis, from those under which they were published in the BOTANICAL MAGAZINE. - 3.
+- 2. A LIST of such PLANTS as occur under different Names in the Hortus Kewensis, from those under which they were published in the BOTANICAL MAGAZINE. - 3.
 An Enumeration, in the Order and Time of Publication.

-[Price FIVE SHILLINGS.]
+[Price Five SHILLINGS.]